Optimizing a Polynomial Function on a Quantum Simulator: results

-All experiments were carried out on a Bruker DRX 400MHz spectrometer at room temperature.
-As it is shown in Fig.\ref{fig2}(a), a $4$-qubit system is demanded, represented by the liquid $^{13}$C-labeled Crontonic acid sample dissolved in d-chloroform \cite{kerenspace17}.
-Four carbon-13 nuclei spins($^{13}$C) are denoted as four quantum bit.
-C$_{i}$(i=1..3) work as the ancillary system while $C_4$ are considered as the working system.
-Their internal Hamiltonian dominates the free evolution of this $4$-qubit system:
+All experiments were carried out on a Bruker DRX 400MHz Nuclear Magnetic Resonance(NMR) spectrometer at room temperature.
+As it is shown in Fig.\ref{fig2}(a), a $4$-qubit system is required, represented by the liquid $^{13}$C-labeled crotonic acid sample dissolved in d-chloroform.
+Four carbon-13 nuclei spins($^{13}$C) are denoted as four qubits, $C_{1}$ as the register $s$, $C_{2,3}$ as the register $d$ and $C_4$ being the work system.
+The free evolution of this $4$-qubit system is dominated by the internal Hamiltonian,

 where $\nu_j$ and $\emph{J}_{jk}$ are the resonance frequency of the \emph{j}th spin and the $J$-coupling strength between spins \emph{j} and \emph{k}, respectively.
-Details of all parameterscan be found in Appendix.B\cite{supple}.
-In order to alter the evolution of the system, as the control field, the radio-frequency(r.f) pulses were introduced:
+Values of all parameters can be found in the the experimental Hamiltonian of supplementary note \textrm{II}(A)\cite{supple}.
+In order to master the evolution of the system, the transverse radio-frequency(r.f) pulses are introduced as the control field,

-Among them, duration, intensity $\omega_1$, phase $\phi$ and frequency $\omega_{rf}$ are four tunable parameters.
-By combining internal system (Eq.\ref{Hamiltonian}) and r.f control field (Eq.\ref{RFHamiltonian}), the four-qubit universal quantum gates are theoretically achievable.
+By tuning the parameters in r.f field(Eq.(\ref{RFHamiltonian})) such as intensity $\omega_1$, phase $\phi$ and frequency $\omega_{rf}$ and duration, the four-qubit universal quantum gates are theoretically achievable with the combination of internal system (Eq.(\ref{Hamiltonian}))\cite{2018-MQFC-Dawei,2019-Keren-PTensor}.

-In the experiment, two points $X^{S1}_0$ $(-0.38, 0.92)$ and $X^{S2}_0$ $(0.86, 0.50)$ are considered as the initial guess of two set of experiment \text{S1} and \text{S2}.
-Several iterations later, as intended, they will all converged to a point $X_{opt} (-0.38, 0.92)$ and $X^{S2}_0$ $(0.86, 0.50)$.
-The measured results are shown in Fig.\ref{result1}. $\ket{\phi_{i}^{\text{S1}}}$ and $\ket{\phi_{i}^{\text{S2}}}$(i=1...4), as the outcome of each iteration, are plotted in the subfigure (a) and (b) respectively.
-On the other hand, theoretical simulation are provided as the comparison, whose inputs were chosen as the measurements of last experimental iteration.
-In addition, the analytical analyses can be given, simply by substituting $x_1$=$\cos{(\theta)}$ and $x_2=sin{(\theta)}$, the object function is represented as